-What are the prohibited grounds of discrimination?
+what are the prohibited grounds of discrimination?

-The prohibited grounds of discrimination in Australia include, but are not limited to: race (including colour, nationality, ethnicity and ethnic origin); religious activity, beliefs or culture; sex; pregnancy or potential pregnancy; sexual preference; age; physical or mental disability; breast feeding; transsexuality; gender identity; lawful sexual activity; sexual orientation; expunged homosexual conviction; marital status; family or carer responsibilities; political activity or belief; physical features; industrial activity; criminal record (when it does not relate to the inherent requirements of the role); medical record (when it does not relate to the inherent requirements of the role); or, personal association with anyone possessing such attributes.
+The prohibited grounds of discrimination in Australia include, but are not limited to: race (including colour, nationality, ethnicity and ethnic origin); religious activity, beliefs or culture; sex; pregnancy or potential pregnancy; sexual preference; age; physical or mental disability; breast feeding; transsexuality; gender identity; lawful sexual activity; sexual orientation; expunged homosexual conviction; marital status; family or carer responsibilities; political activity or belief; physical features; industrial activity; criminal record (when it does not relate to the inherent requirements of the role); medical record (when it does not relate to the role); or, personal association with anyone possessing such attributes.

-Direct and indirect discrimination
+direct and indirect discrimination